lindeloev/mcp/README.md

 Here, we find the single change point between two joined slopes.
 While the slopes are shared by all participants, the change point varies by `id`.

-Read more about [varying change points in mcp](https://lindeloev.github.io/mcp/articles/varying.html) and [see how this data was generated](https://github.com/lindeloev/mcp/tree/master/data-raw/ex_varying.R).
+Read more about [varying change points in mcp](https://lindeloev.github.io/mcp/articles/varying.html) and [see how this data was simulated with mcp](https://github.com/lindeloev/mcp/tree/master/data-raw/ex_varying.R).

 ```r
 segments = list(